Driver Operated Weighbridge Systems

 Driver operated weighbridges dispense with the need for a person to be allocated to

 the operation of the weighbridge, full or part time.
-They allow the wagon drivers
+They allow the wagon

 to become their own weighmen, whilst at the same time giving maximum security